Sunday, June 17, 2018

 CLICK ON IMAGE TO ENLARGE

-In 1974 Ballantine published Alan Dean Foster's science fiction novel Icerigger as a mass-market paperback original.
+In 1974 Ballantine published Alan Dean Foster's science fiction novel Icerigger as a mass-market paperback original (PBO).
 I basically bought a copy because of the great wraparound cover art by Ellis, but try as I could I was never able to read past the opening chapters.
 Ironically, Foster's epic eight book fantasy series Spellsinger is one of the most immensely readable series I've ever encountered.
-But I suppose that's the way it is with any author; sometimes their books fly, and sometimes they crash.
+But I suppose that's the way it is with any author; sometimes their books fly, and sometimes they crash after takeoff.

-When Lester Del Rey became editor at Random House in 1977 (post Ian Ballantine) he quickly established a science-fiction imprint and named it after himself (or his wife, Judy-Lynn, who was a co-editor).
+When Lester Del Rey became editor at Random House in 1977 (post Ian Ballantine's tenure) he quickly established a science-fiction imprint and named it after himself (or his wife, Judy-Lynn, who he hired as co-editor).
 This allowed him the freedom, or power, to republish several of his own novels, starting with The Mysterious Planet, which was initially published under a juvenile banner by the John C. Winston Book Company in 1953.
 Ellis quickly became the artist of choice for most of these republications.

 "Planet X: Discovered out beyond Pluto, the mysterious planet was at firs an astronomical curiosity.
 Then calculations indicated that its strange orbit would bring it closer to the sun... at twice the speed any planet could move.
 Wing Nine of the Solar Federation Navy, on its way to investigate the intruding world, encountered a pirate craft armed with unfamiliar weapons, capable of incredible speed, and fleeing toward Planet X. Then more of those strange ships appeared, and the Navy geared up for the first space war.
 But Cadet Bob Griffith stubbornly clung to his belief that Earthman and alien could meet peacefully.
 So, defying orders, he drafted an unstable and spoiled playboy and his space yacht for a last-chance try at stopping Armageddon.
 For if the might of the Federation met the advanced weaponry of the aliens from Planet X, the inevitable clash would surely destroy all life in the solar system!"